-We expect this work to be carried out during the first half of 2020.
+We expect this work to be carried out during the the late half of 2020.

-Between December and February we will be constructing a water storage pond that will allow us to carry out further tests on our deep well UD-1.
-We need this facility to store water that we produce from the well so that it can be allowed to cool and analysed before either being reinjected or disposed of offsite.
+We have now finished constructing a water storage pond that will allow us to carry out further tests on our deep well UD-1.
+We need this facility to store water that we produce from the well so that it can be allowed to cool and analysed before either being re-injected or disposed of offsite.

-Once the pond is complete we will mobilise a ‘workover’ drilling rig to the site in March to remove a temporary downhole packer from UD-1, carry out some more downhole ‘logging’ measurements, attempt to collect sidewall cores and carry out the production test.
+We are in the process now of mobilising a ‘workover’ drilling rig to the site in later in the year to remove a temporary downhole packer from UD-1, carry out some more downhole ‘logging’ measurements, attempt to collect sidewall cores and carry out the production test.

 The workover rig is much smaller than the one we used for drilling the wells; about half the mast height and less equipment on the ground, but it will still be worth seeing and we will hold a public drop-in session while it is here.

 We will put further details on the website as our plans are developed.